 As a customer, you’re not interested in how marvelous Company A believes they are.
 What you want to know is whether they can solve your problem.

 And you don’t have long to prove yourself to your customers.
-It takes about 50 milliseconds to make a first impression.
+According to Caleton University, it takes about 50 milliseconds to make a first impression.
+Fifty milliseconds.
+That’s not a lot of runway for a three-paragraph “About Our Mission” section.

 One simple way of doing this is to switch your perspective from “We” to “You”